EmmaAdabra/activwork-etms/project_requirement.md

-**Employment Training Management System (ETMS) --- Developer-Focused Architecture Blueprint**
+**ActivWork Training Portal --- Developer-Focused Architecture Blueprint**

 ## 1. Project Overview

-The Employment Training Management System (ETMS) is a locally hosted web application designed to manage training courses for IT professionals.
-Instructors can create, manage, and schedule courses, while learners can enroll, access materials, attend live sessions, provide feedback, and track progress.\
+The ActivWork Training Portal is a locally hosted web application designed for recruitment agencies to manage training courses for IT professionals and candidates.
+Instructors can create, manage, and schedule courses with organized sections, while candidates can enroll, access materials, attend live sessions, provide feedback, and track progress.\
 The system emphasizes **clean software architecture**, **modularity**, **maintainability**, and **scalability**, following **Layered Architecture**, **MVC**, and selected **GRASP** patterns.

 **1.1 Goals & scope (short)**

--   **Primary goal:** Build a locally-hosted prototype for an *Employment Training Management System (ETMS)* demonstrating layered architecture (Presentation → Service → Persistence), Model-View-Controller (MVC) pattern, and at least one General Responsibility Assignment Software Pattern (GRASP).
+-   **Primary goal:** Build a locally-hosted prototype for the *ActivWork Training Portal* demonstrating layered architecture (Presentation → Service → Persistence), Model-View-Controller (MVC) pattern, and at least one General Responsibility Assignment Software Pattern (GRASP).